ZhenghangLu/onboarding-agile-project-manager/duplicate-repo/Milestone5/sprint-efficiency-focusbear.md

 # Sprint Efficiency Analysis & Improvement Proposal

-## Introduction
-This report explains how data can be used to improve sprint efficiency at Focus Bear.
-By examining Agile metrics such as sprint velocity, cycle time, and burndown charts, we can identify inefficiencies and make actionable improvements.

 ## Objectives
 - Understand common sprint inefficiencies.
 - Analyze team performance using Agile metrics.